alvinashiatey/sheet-pages/readme.md

 - v 0.1.3

 You can now add a class from the your sheetcoulm which would be appended to the element when generated.

+- v 0.1.4

+You can now use the nunjucks template engine to render your sheets.